firebase/firebase-admin-node/CONTRIBUTING.md

 up this repo with continuous integration to double check those things for you.

 Most non-trivial changes should include some extra test coverage.
 If you aren't sure how to add tests, feel free to submit regardless and ask us for some advice.
+To check the coverage run:
+`npm run test:coverage`.

 Finally, you will need to sign our
 [Contributor License Agreement](https://cla.developers.google.com/about/google-individual),